roebel/MBExWN_Vocoder/README.md

 Roebel, A.; Bous, F. Neural Vocoding for Singing and Speaking Voices with the Multi-Band Excited WaveNet.
 Information 2022, 1, 0. https://doi.org/
 ```

+### Acknowledgements

+This research was funded by ANR project ARS, grant number ANR-19-CE38-0001-01 and
+computation were performed using HPC resources from GENCI-IDRIS (Grant 2021-AD011011177R1).

 ### Copyright